RESOLVN/cep/ceps/2036/README.md

 ## Rationale

-The aim of this CEP is to enfore the inclusion of this instructional design best practice.
+The aim of this CEP is to enforce the inclusion of this instructional design best practice.

 ## Specification

 ## Requirements

 *  No more than an estimated 10 minutes of reading and un-assessed exercise should be included without a pause for check-on-learning.
     *  At least 1 question every 10 minutes.

 ## References and Footnotes